argonautproject/scheduling/README.md

 - [IG-Template](https://github.com/Healthedata1/IG-Template): a module containing all the static template and pages and build files for FHIR IG Publishing

 - If using the bash scripts `publish2.sh` you will also need the file.
-[IG-FileBuilder](https://github.com/Healthedata1/FHIR-IGPub-filebuilder): A python script that will create the ig.json and ig.xnl file based on the content in the `resources` and `example` directories.
+[IG-FileBuilder](https://github.com/Healthedata1/FHIR-IGPub-filebuilder): A python script that will create the ig.json and ig.xnl file based on the content in the `resources` and `example` directories and the `definitions.csv`.
 See the inline comments for how to use.

 #### To run the igpublisher from directly from the command line:

 1. copy the ig.json file to the IG-Template folder
 1. run the command line from this cloned (source) directory:

       java -jar ${path1}org.hl7.fhir.igpublisher.jar -ig ${path2}ig.json -watch

 where:
 - ${path1} = relative or absolute path to the jar file